BSA Bantam: History

 BSA built the Bantam in Redditch.
 It was designed as a mirror image of the RT 125, so that the gearchange was on the right side, in conformity with other British motorcycles of the period, and with measurements changed from metric to inches.
 The model Bantam, the D1, was launched in 1948 outside of the UK and in 1949 within the UK.
 It was in production until 1963.
 It had a three-speed gearbox, and a telescopic front fork with undamped springs.
 In its original form the D1 had no rear suspension; "direct" electrics; and a "fishtail" silencer.
-The front mudguard was deeply valanced, to allow for the fact that it was fitted to the "sprung" part of the front fork, meaning that the front wheel moves up and down within the mudguard.
+The front mudguard was deeply valanced, to allow for the fact that it was fitted to the "unsprung" part of the front fork, meaning that the front wheel moves up and down within the mudguard.
 At first the D1 was offered in only one colour, Mist Green, with an ivory panel painted on each side of the fuel tank.
 It was priced at £60 plus purchase tax.

 In subsequent years BSA developed the Bantam with battery electrics; damped front suspension; rear suspension with plungers, and then with a swinging arm; larger engines; a steel silencer that could be dismantled for cleaning; and a four-speed gearbox.
 Models from 1959 onward have a swinging arm frame that bears little relation to the rigid, plunger and initial swinging-arm versions.
 However, the form of the original engine remained recognisable throughout the 23 years of Bantam production.